anhnk/algorithms/README.md

 # Algorithms

-A collection of ruby implementation of algorithms from the book Algorithms 4th Edition by Robert Sedgewick and Kevin Wayne
+A collection of ruby implementation of algorithms based on the book "Algorithms" 4th Edition by Robert Sedgewick and Kevin Wayne.